pgamer78/btt-recorder-docs/docs/recording.rst

 7. Tap the check icon in the bottom pink bar.

 8. Edit and rate the recording.
-(See: http://btt-recorder.readthedocs.io/en/latest/editing.html)

 9. Save the recording.
 The recording window closes and the home screen shows.